 “We’re thrilled to partner with Best Buy on their Teen Tech Centers.
 Meta is committed to providing high-quality immersive experiences and increasing access to learning through the latest technology,” said Meta’s director of partnerships, Lauryn Hale.
 “As we build toward the metaverse, it’s important to help level the playing field and make this cutting edge technology accessible.”

 The new Teen Tech Center is our 49th location, and we’ve set a goal of supporting 100 Best Buy Teen Tech Center® locations by 2025, expanding the program’s reach to more than 30,000 teens each year.
-We also have committed to providing $44 million to expand college prep and career opportunities for Black, Indigenous and people of color (BIPOC) students as part of our efforts to better address underrepresentation, technology inequities and educational and career opportunities for those who need them most.

 For more information about the Best Buy Teen Tech Center® program, visit here.